 Diagnosis of Alcohol Use Disorder (AUD)

-It may not be easy for you to accept the fact that you need help for an
+It may not be easy for anyone to accept the fact they need help for an

 You may have concerns about discussing drinking-related problems with your doctor.
 This may stem from common misconceptions about alcoholism and people who have alcoholism.
 In our society, some people may perceive alcohol problems as a sign of moral weakness.
 As a result, you may feel that to seek help is to admit some type of shameful defect in yourself.
 However, taking steps to identify a possible drinking problem has an enormous payoff: a chance for a healthier, more rewarding life.